grain-lang/grain-lang.org/src_blog/_posts/announcing-grain-v0.6-emmer.md

 One of these was types being recursive by default while bindings were non-recursive.
 We've now standardized by making types non-recursive.
 This includes mutually recursive types, but the compiler will provide a helpful error message if we detect the `rec` keyword is needed!

-The purpose of this change is to ensure recursive code is clear, and to the end, we heard feedback that the comma between recursive types/bindings was easy to miss or forget.
+The purpose of this change is to ensure recursive code is clear, and to that end, we heard feedback that the comma between recursive types/bindings was easy to miss or forget.
 To keep it clear, we added the `and` keyword between mutually recursive types and bindings.

 ```grain
 module Main